vrona/FHE.Chess/docs/Project_Flow.md

 <br/>

 ## #1 Problematic
-At the core of this project are the questions: <br>
+At the core of this project is the question: what architecture would have our AI? <br>

-- how an AI would play chess? (the underlying question, how human plays chess?)
-- how to train her? <br>
-Because we didn't want to reinvente the wheel (see well known chess engines: [Stockfish](https://stockfishchess.org) < [AlphaZero](https://arxiv.org/abs/1712.01815) < [LCZero (LeelaChessZero)](https://lczero.org)) but saving money and time, a straight forward solution came up thanks to the [B. Oshri and N. Khandwala paper]((http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf)) and rationalization.
+Because we didn't want to reinvent the wheel (see well known chess engines: [Stockfish](https://stockfishchess.org) < [AlphaZero](https://arxiv.org/abs/1712.01815) < [LCZero (LeelaChessZero)](https://lczero.org)) but saving money and time, a straight forward solution came up thanks to the [B. Oshri and N. Khandwala paper]((http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf)) and rationalization.

-What are the stones?
+What are the indispensable points?
-- 1st stone: the environment is a chessboard of 64 (8*8) squares,
+- the environment is a chessboard of 64 (8*8) squares, 6 types of pieces, handled by 2 opponents,
-- 2nd stone: each type of piece has an importance/value,
+- each type of piece has an importance/value,
-- 3rd stone: each type of piece obeys to its own rule of movement (correlated with the 3rd),
+- each type of piece obeys to its own rule of movement (correlated with their importance),
-- 4th stone: chess is about taking a several dimension of decisions.
-Based on a current context (localization of all the white and black pieces on the chessboard) and an assessement of multiple future contexts, White decides to selects a piece from a "Source" location to a "Target" destination.
+- chess is about taking a several dimension of decisions.
+Based on a current context (localization of all the white and black pieces on the chessboard) and an assessment of multiple future contexts, White decides to selects a piece from a "Source" location to a "Target" destination.
-- 5th stone: to tend to a specific context, the probability tree from a "Source"/"Target" couple is very large. <br>
+- to tend to a specific context, the probability tree from a "Source"/"Target" couple is very large. <br>
 The exploration of branches (all branches tackled by [Alpha-Beta pruning](https://www.chessprogramming.org/Alpha-Beta) with a limited depth in the tree used by Stockfish, or some of them but until the very end of the game like Alpha-zero with [MCTS](https://web.archive.org/web/20180623055344/http://mcts.ai/about/index.html)) is what it takes to build a robust chess engine, **LCZero....
 TO FINISH**
-- 6th stone: each square of the chessboard has a value based on each piece type.
-It is the Piece Square Table.
+- each square of the chessboard has a value based on each piece type. (see [Piece Square Table](https://www.chessprogramming.org/Simplified_Evaluation_Function)).
-- 7th stone: human applies specific technics or methods which would be looking for a "bad" beshop, play the "Spanish opening" or the "Sicilian defense", ...
+- human applies specific technics or methods which would be looking for a "bad" bishop, play the "Spanish opening" or the "Sicilian defense", ...
-- 8th stone: B. Oshri and N. Khandwala made 1 model (CNN) to select a piece + 6 models (1 CNN per type of piece) to move the selected piece, Let's pick up some of the stones and fill our bag.

-Predicting Moves in Chess using Convolutional Neural Networks Old work on 6 models Unlike the well known chess engines which are based on rules, we going to focus on the main patterns generate by human and reproduce
+As human has already integrated all these points, each move made by player with high rating ELO is an optimization of a merge of all those points. <br>
+[Predicting Moves in Chess using Convolutional Neural Networks](http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf), let us already know that relevant patterns appear on recurrent context of attack and defense. <br>
+In addition, we learn about their method that the rules of game and the evaluation function are not part of the input_data.

+Thus, **the approach** would be:
+- The AI will be build on 2 deep learning models (see [Model Lifecycle doc](model_lifecycle.md)):
+    - 1 to select the square where is located the piece we would like to move,
+    - and only 1 to select the square of destination where the piece would move to,
+- the inferred move would be filtered as ```legal_move``` by Python-Chess library's method and dedicated movement of piece would be handle by hard code (see [Chess_app](/docs/Chess_app/))

 <br>